 Protein syrup is an interesting recipe I’ve been making lately.
 It’s simply a mix of maple syrup and powdered peanut butter.
 I often add a touch of water to thin it out, especially when I use this protein syrup on pancakes.

 This protein syrup is also incredibly tasty.
-I personally find it tastes like a caramel peanut butter!
+I find it tastes like a caramel peanut butter!
 It’s also delicious to dip apple slices in protein syrup for an extra sweet treat.

 Vegan Banana Pancakes with Protein Syrup (Gluten Free)